WP-Cassify/wp-cassify-develop/readme.txt

 Contact me at aa_francois@yahoo.fr and i try answer to your question.

 == Changelog ==

+= 2.2.2 =
+* SLO (Single Log Out) support (thanks to dedotombo and me)
+* Adding NCONTAINS operator (thanks to blandman)
+* Fix bug on Gateway mode (autologin) (thanks to dedotombo again).
+Now it's now necessary to hack theme files to fire it.
+* Adding option logout on authentication failure to not disturb users
+* Initialize PHP session at a later stage (on wp_loaded not on init)

 = 2.2.1 =
 * Fix incorrect PHP version requirement, thanks to olhovsky.